How to move to Hawaii from the mainland: moving to Hawaii begins with adjusting your mainland mentality to the island lifestyle.

 Local organic fruits and vegetables are plentiful at the many farmers’ markets.
 Enthusiastic gardeners can grow to their hearts’ content – the season is 365 days a year, quite an adjustment for those who gardened in colder climates.

-Newcomers may have difficulty adjusting to the time differences.
+Newcomers may have difficulty adjusting to the time difference.
 One of the major things to know before moving to Hawaii if you’re a sports fan: football games and other sporting events are on in the early morning and afternoons rather than at the hours typically set aside by mainland fans.
 Other mainland TV which is time-sensitive is on too early to catch, or will be broadcast on delay.

 Mainlanders often forget that you’re on island time, or the concept of time zones, entirely; we frequently got texts and phone calls in the wee hours from businesses and individuals alike.
 Grrrr! 🙂